ncheong-141/A_star-search-algorithm/Code-description.md

           -> on_priolist and priolist_index, if true then its on the priority list

         - Calculates for g,h,f costs are done using the member functions of Cell_ds.

+	- Cell_ds class is encapsulated for code safety.

         - A priority list is used for containing data of cells which have been evaluated.
 The algorithm selects the next best cell on the priority list with every iteration until the end point is found.